-Huw is a member of the multiple-prize-winning Ferio Saxophone Quartet, with whom he performs regularly in the UK and abroad.
+Huw is a member of the prize-winning Ferio Saxophone Quartet, and regularly performs with them in the UK and abroad.
 The quartet signed with Chandos Records in 2016 and has released two highly successful discs for the label: ‘Flux’ in July 2017 and ‘Revive’ in November 2018, and ‘Evoke’ in October 2021 with pianist Timothy End.
-Their new collaboration with pianist Timothy End included engagements at Church Stretton Festival and Absolute Classics in summer 2019, and will feature on their third Chandos disc, recorded in May 2021 and due for release in November.
+Their new collaboration with pianist Timothy End will feature on their third Chandos disc, due for release in November 2021.

 With more than 70 albums to his credit, reflecting an enormous variety of genres and styles, John Lenehan ranks as one of the most versatile pianists on the classical scene today.
 Praised by the New York Times for his “great flair and virtuosity” and the (London) Times for “a masterly recital”, Lenehan has appeared in concerts throughout the World from Abu Dhabi to Zurich and from Aberdeen to Zimbabwe.